DECCA'S GLOBAL CHAINS

-A map of the Australian chains can be seen here.
+Additional info on the Australian chains can be seen here.

 This was known as the AUTEC chain and was built for the United States Navy The acronym means Atlantic Undersea Test and Evaluation Center.
 It's still around today and based on Andros Island, Bahamas.
 AUTEC's purpose is to be the U.S. Department of Defense and Navy range of choice for conducting undersea warfare testing and measurements in the Atlantic.
 Decca was used to provide accurate position fixes to support the research which was being conducted on the AUTEC range.

 Back then, the chain was run from the New York office of Decca Navigator Systems Inc (DNSI) but installed by the personnel from the UK.
 DNSI was the company established in the USA to give Decca a presence in North America thus providing a single point of contact for all the activities being pursued in the '60's and '70's.